hazelcast/hazelcast-jdbc/README.md

 ```

 #### Snapshot version:
-To download the latest snapshot build (build from `main` branch) you need to add the snapshot repository:
+To download the latest snapshot build (built from the `main` branch) you need to add the snapshot repository:
 ```xml
 <repository>
     <id>snapshot-repository</id>